sakapon/Monsoon.Setup/README.md

 The NuGet packages for the initial setup (DLL references, etc.).

 ### For Leap Motion SDK
-Setups to use Leap Motion SDK.
+Adds references for Leap Motion SDK to the project.
+In addition, install [Monsoon.Reactive](https://github.com/sakapon/Monsoon.Reactive) for reactive programming.

 #### Monsoon.Setup.Leap1
 To install Monsoon.Setup.Leap1, run the following command in the Package Manager Console on Visual Studio: